dunialabs/peta-desk/README.md

 * **Modern tech stack**: Next.js 15, React 19, TypeScript, TailwindCSS, shadcn/ui, Zustand.
 * **Context-isolated IPC** between renderer and main process for security.
 * **Auto-lock timer** with configurable intervals (5 min, 15 min, 30 min, 1 hour, never).
+* **Team-ready & customizable** – because Peta Desk is open source, teams can fork it, add their own logo/branding or SSO flows, and still rely on the same master-key-based encryption model.

+---

+## Security & Encryption Model

+Peta Desk is designed so that sensitive values are either:

+- stored in Peta Core’s server-side vault, or
+- stored locally on the user’s machine, encrypted with a master key the user controls.

+### Local master key

+- During onboarding, the user chooses a master password; a key is derived from it using PBKDF2.
+- Access tokens and per-user credentials are encrypted with AES-GCM before they are written to disk.
+- The master key and raw secrets never leave the device and are never sent to Peta Core.
+- On supported platforms, biometric APIs (Touch ID / Windows Hello) can unlock the local vault without retyping the password.

+This model lets teams distribute Peta Desk internally—or fork and rebrand it with their own logo and integrations—without changing the underlying security properties.

 ---